siddharth2016/hello-open-source/.github/CONTRIBUTING.md

 # Contribution Guidelines

-Appreciate the thought to start your journey with Open Source.
+Appreciate your thought to start an amazing journey with Open Source.

 Let's lay down some ground rules before you start contributing to this repository: